18 Amazing THings to do in Bulgaria

 Pristine alpine lakes, dramatic mountain peaks, striking architecture, fascinating ruins, tranquil parks, quaint cobbled streets and so much more all fuse beautifully to create an incredible amount of things to do in Bulgaria.
 Read on for our complete guide!

-Bulgaria is packed to the brim with mountains, lakes, waterfalls, intricate monasteries and an incredibly rich history and culture that’s evident everywhere!
+Bulgaria is packed to the brim with mountains, lakes, waterfalls, intricate monasteries and an incredibly rich history and culture that’s evident everywhere.
 It’s a hidden treasure waiting to be explored and often overlooked by most travellers meaning fewer crowds and unspoiled scenery.

 Bulgaria is unique.
 It’s a country full of incredible natural beauty, ancient ruins and elaborate architecture that anywhere else in the world would have queues of tourists outside waiting to take photos.
-But not here.
-You may even be lucky enough to have some places to yourself!

 No time to read this guide on things to do in Bulgaria now?
 No worries, save it for later!